 If you find the conversation session is coming in through the "Incoming Message" studio trigger instead of "Incoming Conversation" you may have found a problem.
 Look to make sure you don't have an old Flex Flow configured for the number by querying for a list of your Flex Flows.
 If you have a list of Flex Flows compare the "contact_Identity" with your Flex Conversation number.
 If they match that means that number is on the legacy Flex Flow and should be removed and added as a Flex Interaction Address in the Flex Console -> Manage -> Messaging page.

 Was studio able to successfully execute the SendToFlex widget?
 If you see a failedToEnqueue error message in your studio flow, check your Taskrouter Workflow and make sure your TaskRouter Expression allows a task to be created.
-Some expressions when returning false with no alternative queues are an option in the workflow TaskRouter will fail to create a task.
+Some expressions return false and if no alternative queues are an option in the workflow TaskRouter will fail to create a task.
 To test this you can create a task from the API with the same attributes as your Conversation Studio Flow.
 Does the task successfully create or fail?
 If it fails then you have found your problem and should review your TaskRouter expression and backup queues.

 Is the task being created but not getting assigned to a worker?
 Check your TaskRouter expressions to verify a conversation task gets assigned to the right task queue and that the worker is configured to handle the task channel capacity.

-After reviewing TaskRouter expressions let's verify that The worker is able to accept the conversation.
-When an Agent accepts the Reservation related to a Task, the agent user will be added as a Participant to the conversation.
+After reviewing TaskRouter expressions let's verify that the worker is able to accept the conversation.
+When an Agent accepts the Reservation related to a Task, the agent will be added as a Participant to the conversation.
 The role linked with that Agent user is “agent”.

 Please do not modify the standard permissions of this role (sendMessage,sendMediaMessage,leaveConversation,editConversationAttributes,editOwnMessage,editOwnMessageAttributes,deleteOwnMessage).